 Additional reasons to oppose this bill:

 - According to the Montana Renewable Energy Association, in 2014 net-metering tax credits amounted to $161,000 in avoided revenue to the state.
 That same year net-metered systems generated more than $3 million in sales revenue for the renewable energy industry.

 - These tax credits are important for the development of Montana’s growing renewable energy industry; they help Montanans make the decision to invest in clean energy systems.

 - Incentives like these have helped Montana’s local solar installers while they battle legislative barriers that would otherwise allow the industry to flourish, including an outdated 50 kilowatt system cap, and restrictions on the implementation of neighborhood net-metering and aggregate net-metering.

 - Clean energy incentives pale in comparison to fossil fuel incentives.
 These solar and wind incentives are estimated to result in about $120,000 annual avoided tax revenue going forward.
 In contrast, a single oil and gas tax incentive – the Oil and Gas Tax Holiday MCA 15-36-304 – has cost the state $265 million in revenue since 2008.

-The bill was heard on Thursday, Jan.
-24th in the House Taxation committee.
-It is awaiting a vote in that committee.
+Heard in the House Taxation Committee on January 24th.
+Awaits a vote in that committee.